 Breakwater Resources also owns base metal and gold exploration properties in Canada, Honduras, Tunisia and Chile.
 In addition, it is developing its Langlois mine located in Lebel-Sur-Quevillon, Quebec with commercial production expected by mid-2007.
 The Company’s Caribou mine has been held by Breakwater on a care and maintenance basis since August 1998.
 In July 2005, Breakwater signed a letter of intent relating to a possible sale with Blue Note Metals Inc. and Forest Gate Resources Inc.

-For the six months ended 30 June 2006, Breakwater Resources Ltd.’s revenues rose 11% to C$131.5M.
+For the six months ended 30 June 2006, New investment stocks: Breakwater Resources Ltd.’s revenues rose 11% to C$131.5M.
 Net income totaled C$68.3M, up from C$6.5M.
 Revenues reflect higher metal prices and an increase in treatment charges & marketing costs per ton of concentrate sold.
 Net income also reflects lower depreciation & depletion, higher investment & other income and the presence of other foreign exchange gain, vs. a loss.